glouppe/info8002-large-scale-data-systems/lecture1.md

 In this course, data systems will broadly refer to any kind of computer systems, distributed or not, that can be used to store, retrieve, organize or process data.

-Our main focus will be on data systems for data science purposes.
+Our main focus will be on distributed data systems.

 ---